madila/indigo/inc/customizer-controls/readme.md

 If you wish to select default values, pass a simple string when using the control to select a single entry.
 When using the control as a mutli-select, pass an array of strings to select multiple default values.

-To santize your controls data, use my `skyrocket_text_sanitization` function or any other function that can sanitize a simple string and also a series of comma delimited strings.
+To santize your controls data, use my `indigo_text_sanitization` function or any other function that can sanitize a simple string and also a series of comma delimited strings.
 It's worth noting that the multiselect dropdown will either save a single string or a series of comma delimited strings, depending on the number of entries selected in the dropdown.

 When only a single entry is selected, even when using the multiselect dropdown, then the setting will be saved to the database as a single string.
 If you are using the multiselect dropdown (i.e. `'multiselect' => true`) and you've selected multiple entries, they will be saved to the database as a series of comma delimited strings.

 ![Dropdown Select2](https://maddisondesigns.com/wp-content/uploads/2017/05/DropdownSelect2Control.png "Dropdown Select2")

 **Usage**
 add_control( $id, $args );

 **Parameters**
 **$id** - (string) (required) Customize Control object or ID of the Setting associated with this Control.
-Default: None
-**$args** - (array) (optional) An associative array containing arguments for the setting.
+Default: None **$args** - (array) (optional) An associative array containing arguments for the setting.
 Default: empty array

 **Arguments for $args**
 **label** - Optional.
-The label that will be displayed Default: Blank
-**description** - Required.
-The text to display
-**section** - Required.
+The label that will be displayed Default: Blank **description** - Required.
+The text to display **section** - Required.
 The Section where there control should appear **input_attrs** - Optional.
 List of custom choices.
   **placeholder** - Optional.
 The Placeholder value to display.
 Select2 requires a Placeholder value to be set when using the clearall option.
 Default = 'Please select...'
   **multiselect** - Optional.
 Select a single entry from the dropdown or select multiple.
 Either true or false.
 Default = false
 **choices** - Required.
 List of custom choices.
   **key** - Required.
-Data that will be stored for the setting
-  **value** - Required.
+Data that will be stored for the setting **value** - Required.
 Text to display in the control

 **Example**